docmattman/TotalIndex/Readme.txt

 - Support for many file type extensions and the ability to add your own custom extensions with icons that are not included.

---- Bugs/Feature Requests ---
-If you find any bugs in the program, or if you would like some features added in for the next release, please visit http://www.sweetphp.com and post a request on the message board, or email Matt Palermo:

-webmaster@sweetphp.com